Email FacebookTwitterMenu burgerClose thin

 Asset Allocation Tips

 • Consider talking to a financial advisor about your options for an asset allocation strategy.
 If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
-If you’re ready to find an advisor who can help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goal, get started now.

 • Deciding on a tactical asset allocation strategy requires knowing what percentage of your money you have in various asset classes.
-The SmartAsset asset allocation calculator can give you a sharper picture of how your assets are apportioned and an estimate of their prospects.
+Our asset allocation calculator can give you a sharper picture of how your assets are apportioned and an estimate of their prospects.

 Photo credit: ©iStock.com/iQoncept, ©iStock.com/William_Potter, ©iStock.com/Artur